 Functions & interfaces for use in the company

-The Vuframe® platform comes with industry standard interfaces: web-based API, RESTful interface, as well as comprehensive roles & rights management allow you to implement Vuframe® across departments and company-wide.
+The Vuframe® platform features industry-standard interfaces: web-based API, RESTful interface, and comprehensive role and rights management allow you to implement Vuframe® across departments and company-wide.

 WebAR (Augmented Reality)

-WebAR is based on WebXR .
-While WebXR represents the technical basis for WebAR on the developer side, all applications, solutions and possibilities on the user side can be explained under WebAR.
+WebAR is an adaptation of WebXR.
+While WebXR represents the technical basis for WebAR on the developer side, WebAR encompasses all applications, solutions, and possibilities on the user side.

 WebAR stands for Web Augmented Reality.
-These are always solutions and applications that you can view in any web browser, regardless of the device you are using.
+It refers to solutions and applications that can be viewed in any web browser, regardless of the device used.

-This often happens via a QR code provided, which you scan with your smartphone in order to then be able to view the application in your smartphone's web browser.
+This is often done via a provided QR code, which you scan with your smartphone to then view the application in your smartphone's web browser.

-For the PC version, the provided URLs (links) continue to work without you having to install additional extensions or an add-on in your browser.
+For the PC version, the provided URLs (links) will continue to work without you needing to install any additional extensions or add-ons in your browser.

-An example of an augmented reality solution with a sofa
+An example of an augmented reality solution using a sofa

 The Smart View Application Framework (Viewframework) is the basis for the development of 3-D visualization, e.g. for product photos and images.

-Are you looking for technical and strategic advice for your product photo 4.0 and augmented reality web solutions?
-Xpert.Digital supports you!
+Are you looking for technical and strategic advice for your Product Photography 4.0 and Augmented Reality web solutions?
+Xpert.Digital can help!

 I'm looking forward to our joint project.